hmgu-itg/HumanMolecularGenetics_TUM/README.md

 Welcome!

-This is the repository for the course materials and workshops.
+This is the repository for the course materials and workshops. we have also included the instructions for setting up Google Colab, which you will need for the workshops.

 ## Lectures
 <table>